meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 - 2.CURVE.svg

-The SVGs are converted into CNC instructions using the open source laserGRBL software Consequently using the following respective javascript application the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions to drilling and routing.
+The SVGs are converted into CNC instructions using the open source laserGRBL software Consequently using the following respective JavaScript application the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions to drilling and routing.

 - LineRoutesToHoles.html
 - LineRoutesToWire.html